ismahaniy/defect_detection_label_studio/README.md

 label-studio-ml start .\my_ml_backend
 ```

-1. You should be able to connect to it in Label Studio project Settings > Machine Learning > Add Model and provide with the following URL: http://localhost:9090
+1. You should be able to connect to it in Label Studio project Settings > Model > Add Model and provide with the following URL: http://localhost:9090
 2. Labeling Interface and copy this code
 ```
 <View>